Jonathany25/cse15l-lab-reports/Lab4/Week 4 Lab Report.md

 ### Conclusion
 Although I have done many tricks here, most of it won't be as useful in actual scenarios as some of it, especially the really long command, will require preparation beforehand.
 Something useful I found though, is ctrl-r, which allows me to search previous commands, and of course the trusty up arrow which I have been using for a long time.
-I was able to reach a best time of 40 seconds this way.
+I was able to reach a best time of 35 seconds and an average of 40 seconds this way.